 The Rocks Tiny House

-Set in the serene surrounds of stunning wild fields near the small town Creswick, (a 20 minute drive from Ballarat), is this rather unique accommodation option – an off-grid stone tiny house.
+Set in the serene surrounds of stunning wild fields near the small town Creswick, (a 20 minute drive from Ballarat), is this rather unique accommodation in Ballarat – an off-grid stone and metal tiny house.

 The metal-clad building is an ideal wallet-friendly unusual accommodation getaway near Ballarat.
 For adventurous guests, there’s even a private outdoor shower and bath to enjoy the fresh air and nature’s elements!